 HMRC believes that many private sector contractors, potentially up to 90%, are in fact ‘disguised employees’ and are incorrectly describing their employment status as ‘self-employed’.
 There can be significant differences in the taxes paid between someone who is self-employed and employee.

 HMRC has said that it wants to ensure a level playing field, so that you cannot have two individuals working side-by-side doing a very similar job but being taxed differently, one as an employee and one as a self-employed contractor.
 HMRC have also said they believe this could affect up to 170,000 individuals working through their own limited company.

-What does it mean to be inside IR35?
+What determines your IR35 status, and what does it mean to be inside IR35?

 It's also worth clarifying exactly what it means to be inside IR35.